Mobile App Monetization: Why In-App Header Bidding Brings Better Revenue Stream Than SDK?

 The role-playing games and strategies mainly focus on monetization via in-game purchases.

 In the apps where engagement and game skills of users can be low, like in the hyper-casual genre, monetized mobile apps typically show advertising.
 With increasing involvement and skill, mobile advertising can be substituted with in-app purchases.

 However, in-app monetization with ads, today is successfully combined with in-app purchases.
 For the free apps, ad placements appear to be the only source of income that helps to keep the mobile game free for users.
-For instance, downloading horror ‘Granny’ game is free on App Store and Play Market, but in the process, it asks to collect the user data to enable the targeted advertising.
+For instance, downloading the horror ‘Granny’ game is free on App Store and Play Market, but in the process, it asks to collect the user data to enable the targeted advertising.
 Same thing with non-gaming apps: Spotify, Facebook or Twitter.
-In such cases, monetization model works exceptionally effective.
+In such cases, the monetization model works exceptionally effective.

 Interactive advertising campaigns: rewarded and playable

 Today app developers integrate mostly interactive ad units since such creatives drive the best user engagement and thus, more in-app and mobile traffic.

 The stars of interactive ad formats are, undoubtedly, rewarded and playable video ads.
 Rewarded video is a commercial that user voluntarily watches in return for a reward: free game bonuses, options or access to exclusive content.
 This model has been introduced during the last couple of years.
 App developers who entirely rely on in-game purchases are gradually rethinking their monetization strategies after trying this one.
 The thing is, playables are not only the best eCPM generators, ($30 compared to $0.15-$2.00 banners), they’re also user-oriented and preferred by 70% of mobile gamers, which enhances user acquisition and LTV.